espressomd/espresso/doc/sphinx/analysis.rst

 Energies
 ~~~~~~~~
-:meth:`espressomd.system.analysis.energy`

-analyze energy analyze energy analyze energy bonded analyze energy
-nonbonded
+:meth:`espressomd.analyze.Analysis.energy`

 Returns the energies of the system.
-Variant returns all the
-contributions to the total energy.
-Variant returns the numerical value
+The the different energetic contributions to the total energy can also be obtained.
-of the total energy or its kinetic or Coulomb or magnetic contributions
-only.
-Variants and return the energy contributions of the bonded resp.
-non-bonded interactions.

-{ energy } { kinetic } { interaction } …

 For example, ::
     >>> energy = system.analysis.energy()